turingschool/front-end-curriculum/lessons/module-3/react-advanced-lifecycle-methods-and-concepts.md

 Dan's Answer: Just don't execute side effects in constructor.
 It's only for initializing state (and perhaps other variables).
 Don't make calls or change the state of your app from there.
 ```

-It seems as though there is a solid consensus about NOT making an initial API call in the `constructor()`, but there's still a pretty healthy debate about sticking it in `componentWillMount()` vs `componentDidMount()`.
+It seems as though there is a solid consensus about NOT making an initial API call in the `constructor()`, and `componentWillMount()` will be deprecated with React 17... so, we are left with `componentDidMount()` as our best option.

 **One Last Thing**
 A final comment about `componentDidMount()`.
 From [this stack overflow post](http://stackoverflow.com/questions/36049493/when-exactly-is-componentdidmount-fired), there's another interesting note about our most popular lifecycle method.